 WHY ARE WE DECEPTIVE?

-- We are acting in a passive/aggressive way back at our spouse, kind of a “making them pay” for hurting us.
+- We act in a passive/aggressive way back at our spouse, kind of a “making them pay” for hurting us.
 Yet, doing it in a subtle way that we can deny it if called out.

-- We are ashamed that we would even have these negative feelings about something that is “so petty”, we might even be thinking to ourselves, “I just need to grow up.”
+- We are ashamed that we would even have these negative feelings about something that is “so petty.”
+We might even think, “I just need to grow up.”